wasawuu/mfc-node/README.md

 > Note: You should edit `config.yml` file only when the script is not running, otherwise, there is a big chance that your changes will be lost.

 > Note: It's not recommended to edit `models` section of `config.yml`.
-If you want to include, exclude or delete the model consider to use of `includeModels`, `excludeModels` and `deleteModels` sections or use web interface.
+If you want to include, exclude or delete the model consider using `includeModels`, `excludeModels` and `deleteModels` sections or use web interface.

 Running
 ===========